fahidjavid/doc-test/docs/tour/add-tour.md

 ### **Add Featured Image**

-Provide property featured image (it is a must )
+Provide tour featured image (it is a must )

+!!! warning ""
+    Minimum required image size is 720px by 560px.

 ![img](../img/tour-feaure-img.png)